verilator/verilator/docs/guide/simulating.rst

    .. code-block:: bash

+      --decorations node
       -CFLAGS -ggdb  -LDFLAGS -ggdb
       -CFLAGS -DVL_DEBUG=1
       -CFLAGS -D_GLIBCXX_DEBUG
       -CFLAGS -fsanitize=address,undefined  -LDFLAGS -fsanitize=address,undefined

+The :vlopt:`--decorations node` option used here will add comments to the Verilated C++ code to indicate what Verilog code was responsible, which may assist debug readability.

 The :vlopt:`-CFLAGS` and/or :vlopt:`-LDFLAGS` options used here pass the
 following argument into the generated Makefile for use as compiler or